-Some call it home economics, and others call it life skills.
+Some call it home economics class, and others call it life skills.
 You might call it something entirely different.
-The fact remains, however, that the things we teach our children in this arena can be very serious, even though it’s classified as an elective.
+However, the fact remains that the things we teach our children in this arena can be very serious, even though it’s classified as an elective.

 When a fresh new homeschooling year starts, we are in “full speed ahead” mode!
 However, as we move into the holidays, the mid-year slump can often bring us to a grinding halt.
 It’s not entirely a bad idea to take some very necessary breaks throughout the year to make sure that both children and parents don’t burn out from trying to do too much too quickly.